seraphgrid/TENKA_OVERKILL/README.md

     own thing.

-2. for any commands involving external commands, change them to programs you actually use which serve an equivalent purpose.
+2. for any commands involving external commands, change them to programs you actually use which serve an equivalent purpose. alternatively, install rtorrent, xsel, yt-dlp and mpv.

 3. change the commands involving the file manager you want to use.